hawkinsw/medava/README.md

 }
 ```

 Uhoh!
 What do we see?
 Java is telling us that we cannot instantiate a variable whose type is `List`.
 Why not?
-That's because `List` in Java is an *[abstract class](https://docs.oracle.com/javase/specs/jls/se18/html/jls-8.html#jls-8.1.1.1)*.
-An abstract class is a class in Java that specifies a set of supported methods but does not offer even a baseline implementation for at least one of those methods.
-You can only instantiate *subtypes* of abstract classes that implement the abstract class' methods.
-Java offers several different subtypes of `List` that we can choose from.
-To reiterate, no matter what subtype we choose, it will support the same operations as the `List`.
+That's because `List` in Java is an _[abstract class](https://docs.oracle.com/javase/specs/jls/se18/html/jls-8.html#jls-8.1.1.1)_.
+An abstract class is a class in Java that specifies a set of supported methods but does not offer even a baseline implementation for (at least one of) those methods.
+You can only instantiate _subclasses_ of abstract classes that implement the abstract class' methods.
+Java offers several different subclasses of `List` that we can choose from.
+To reiterate, no matter what subclass we choose, it will support the same operations as the `List` and will meet Java's technical requirements to be a _subtype_ of a `List`.
 We will, rather arbitrarily, choose the `ArrayList`.
 Replace the code in the instance initializer with

 ```Java
 {